angelolloqui/angelolloqui.github.io/_posts/2013-01-13-25-Acceptance-testing-with-Calabash-and-CocoaPods.md

     - calabash
     - libraries
 permalink: /blog/:title
+notice: "I am receiving feedback from readers that this solution is not always working.
+Please, have in mind that this post is old and the content might be outdated."
 ---

-> NOTE: I am receiving feedback from readers that this solution is not always working.
-Please, have in mind that this post is old and the content might be outdated.

-#### Introduction

 This week I have been delighted with a very attractive (and quite new) acceptance testing framework called “[Calabash](http://calaba.sh/)”.
 My experience in acceptance testing is limited, but Calabash quickly took my attention for a few reasons: